kimpham54/rust-book-homework-kim/README.md

 - to use closures properly you have to think about the closure environment, how often it is using the values/variables in that environment, whether or not they are moving out and if you are trying to call them again if they've already moved out. hard! see listing 13-7,8,9

 #### Iterators
-- are lazy
+- are lazy (don't do anything unless you consume the iterator using methods like next sum collect)
 - iterators are a trait, .iter()
 - requires the object to define a next method, returning one item wrapped in Some and when iteration is over returns None
 - iterators requires mutability cause it uses up the iterator. for loops take ownership and makes it mutable behind the scenes. gaaah
-- .iter, .into_iter, .iter_mut
+- .iter, .into_iter (takes ownership), .iter_mut
-- methods like next, sum consume the iterator as it goes through it, taking ownership. can't call it after the use it's goooone
+- methods like .next, .sum, .collect are consuming adaptors, they consume the iterator as it goes through it, taking ownership. can't call it after the use it's goooone
+- methods like map are iterator adaptors
+- .filter creates a new iterator (of the filtered results), map and collect does too

+- high level ideas at low level performance, runtime performance not affected, not sure how to explain why. lazy runs only when it needs to, compiles to same code almost, loop code is efficient

 #### Chapter 19 - advanced features (unsafe rust, traits, types, functions, closures, macros)